|About Symptoms Diagnosis Treatment Prevention|

 - Echocardiogram to evaluate the heart.

 Unfortunately, there is no cure for glycogen storage disease.
-This disease progresses over months with most affected cats dying or being euthanised by 12-15 months of age.
+This disease is progressive, cats will die or be euthanised by 12-15 months of age.

 There is a DNA test to determine if cats carry the defective gene.
-Cats who are known carriers should not be bred with, however as two genes are required for the condition to develop, carrier cats can be desexed and live a full life.
+Cats with the gene should not breed, however, as two genes are necessary for the condition to develop, carrier cats can live a full life.